+Indonesian adolescents are currently experiencing increased

-ols which are nonistitutions that stillIndonesian currentlyadolescents experiencingare increased©2025.
-Jurnal Promkes: The Indonesian Journal of Health Promotion and Health
+© 2025.
+Jurnal Promkes: The Indonesian Journal of Health Promotion and Health Education.

-Education.
 Open Access under CC BY-NC-SA License.

-Received: 25-11-2024, Accepted: 30-12-2024, Published Online: 08-01-2025 vulnerability to various health risk threats, especially those related to reproductive health, including increased threats from Sexual Transmission Infections (STI), HIV AIDS, unwanted pregnancy, and abortion, which have received global attention.
-Other problems related to drugs, liquor, cigarettes, bullying, promiscuity, and violence against children/adolescents (Karna et al., 2011; Shu et al., 2016; Nyoko and Hara, 2020; Shaluhiyah, Suryoputro, et al., 2020; Indraswari et al., 2023).
+vulnerability to various health risk threats, especially those related to reproductive health, including increased threats from Sexual Transmission Infections (STI), HIV AIDS, unwanted pregnancy, and abortion, which have received global attention.
+Other problems related to drugs, liquor, cigarettes, promiscuity, and violence bullying, against children/adolescents (Karna et al., 2011; Shu et al., 2016; Nyoko and Hara, 2020; Shaluhiyah, Suryoputro, et al., 2020; Indraswari et al., 2023).
 Based on a preliminary study, it is reported that adolescents who live in a dormitory or boarding school experience a similar problem.
-The health problems that are often faced are those related to skin diseases (scabies), malnutrition, and reproductive health including menstrual and the risk personal hygiene, of contracting HIV/AIDS (Mustikawati, Prabamurti and RatihIndraswari, 2017; Basri et al., 2024; Luo et al., 2024; Round, 2024).
+The health problems that are often faced are those related to skin diseases (scabies), malnutrition, reproductive health including menstrual and the risk personal hygiene, contracting HIV/AIDS (Mustikawati, Prabamurti and RatihIndraswari, 2017; Basri et al., 2024; Luo et al., 2024; Round, 2024).

 Adolescents who live in Islamic dormitories or boarding schools are adolescents who have natural sexual desires like other general adolescents.
 The difference is that they get more religious lessons that should be a guideline for life in behavior.
 This guideline is in line with the teachings of healthy living behavior, including the prohibition of premarital sex.
 Based on preliminary studies, it is known that some adolescents who live in Islamic boarding schools engage in dating experiences.
 They had and still have boy/girlfriends.
 Lack of parental control may trigger risky behaviors in dating activities (Handayani et al., 2024).
 This study aims to investigate sexual behavior in adolescents living in dormitories.
-This research stands out due to its focus on the unique social dynamics adolescents living of in dormitories, particularly in an Indonesian context where cultural, religious, and educational influences are deeply intertwined.
+This research stands out due to its focus on the unique social dynamics of adolescents living dormitories, particularly in an Indonesian context where cultural, religious, and educational influences are deeply intertwined.
 Compared to other studies, it provides a more nuanced understanding of the interplay between knowledge, attitude, and sexual behavior in a structured dormitory environment.